Nobody wants to waste money on flights, right!?

 2. Be Flexible With Dates

-Being flexible with the date of travel can drastically reduce flight prices.
+Being flexible with your date of travel can drastically reduce flight prices.
+Even just moving your trip by one or two days could actually save you hundreds of dollars.

 Of course, not everyone will have the luxury of picking the dates so if you’re not able to change the date of your trip then this tip might not be for you.

 Often different days of the week or different months will have cheaper prices than others.
-Flying on these cheaper days/months can actually save you hundreds of dollars!
+Flying on these cheaper days/months can actually save you a lot of money.

-Avoid Monday and Friday as this is when business travelers tend to fly.
+Generally you should avoid Mondays and Fridays as this is when business travelers tend to fly.
 Weekends also tend to be expensive as many people fly on the weekends.

 Early morning and late evening time flights tend to be the cheapest because who wants to wake up early right!?